lakatdev/keszeg3/README.md

 Saves contents of X array to Y file (path is relative to the vm)
 ### load X Y
 Loads contents from Y file to X array (path is relative to the vm)
+### call X
+Program execution jumps to X function and when its finished, returns here
+### return
+End of function, execution continues from where the function was called.
+### fun X
+Declares X function